Why study Classics APSU?

 The general education core is designed to develop critical competencies in written communication, oral communication, mathematical analysis, and critical thinking skills.
 Students at APSU select coursework in the general education core in the areas of Communication, Humanities and Fine Arts, Social and Behavioral Sciences, History, Natural Sciences, and Mathematics.
 While the general education core requirements for graduation can be met by choosing courses from each of these areas, some programs of study require lower division courses that serve as prerequisites for upper division courses.
 Students should consult the sample 4-year plans and confer with their academic advisors as they choose their general education core courses.

 What engagement opportunities are available to APSU students?

 APSU fosters a positive campus environment that encourages active participation in university life.

 APSU students engage in HIP curricular and co-curricular experiences that advance their learning and knowledge.
 Opportunities include first-year seminar, first-year learning communities, common reading experience 'The Peay Read', undergraduate research, study abroad, service and community-based learning, internships, e-portfolio development, and capstone courses & projects.

-What Do Foreign Language Majors with Classics Specializations Do After Graduation?
+What Do Foreign Language Majors with a Classics Concentration Do After Graduation?

 So we all know how much fun it is to study these excellent languages and the cultures of those who spoke them, but what sort of gainful employment can one get with a degree in Classics?
 The answer is that with a Classics degree you can do almost anything you want.